Saulo5/Robot-arm-controlled-by-ROS-and-MoveIt/README.md

 ```

-Please refer to the [MoveIt quick start](https://moveit.picknik.ai/humble/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.html) after you visualize the Rviz interface
+Please refer to the [MoveIt quick start](https://moveit.picknik.ai/humble/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.html) after you visualize the Rviz interface, to get a fast introduction on how to visualize and manipulate a robot arm.